Antonio Scurati: From early writings to collaboration with the Corriere della Sera

-M tetralogy
+M pentalogy, TV series adaptation, and commentary

-In September 2018, Scurati published the novel M: Son of the Century (M. Il figlio del secolo), the first volume in a series of four books about Benito Mussolini.
-The tetralogy intends to tell the history of Italy beginning on 23 March 1919, the day the Italian Fasces of Combat was founded, and ending in 1945.
+In September 2018, Scurati published the novel M: Son of the Century (M. Il figlio del secolo), the first volume in a series of five books about Benito Mussolini.
+The pentalogy intends to tell the history of Italy beginning on 23 March 1919, the day the Italian Fasces of Combat was founded, and ending in 1945.
 The novel concludes with Mussolini's speech to the Chamber of Deputies on 3 January 1925, which officially established Italy as a dictatorship following the political crisis caused by the murder of Giacomo Matteotti.
-The first edition of the novel contained historical errors which were detailed by Ernesto Galli della Loggia in the Corriere della Sera.
+The first edition of the novel contained eight historical errors (in names, dates, and quotations) that were detailed by Ernesto Galli della Loggia in the Corriere della Sera, where he criticized Scurati for having "retouched the history" with his novel.
 Scurati responded to the controversy in a column also published in the Corriere della Sera.
-In it, he argued that the current era requires "a cooperation between the rigor of historical accurary and the art of the novel".
-On the night between 4 and 5 July 2019, M. Il figlio del secolo was awarded the prestigious Strega Prize.
-The novel was a success, selling over 600,000 copies.
-It is currently being translated for publication in 46 countries and is in production for a television series adaptation.
-The English translation by Anne Milano Appel was published by Harper on 5 April 2022.
+In it, he argued that the current era requires "a cooperation between the rigor of historical accuracy and the art of the novel", and that "telling is an art, not an exact science".
+The controversy also involved Pierluigi Battista, to which Galli della Loggia wrote again, stating that "creative license does not authorizes betraying the truth of history".
+In an interview to Il manifesto that was printed on 23 April 2019, Scurati stated that "giving a voice to Mussolini serves to free us from him", and added: "Above all it means dealing with the repressed collective conscience, fascism as one of the matrices of national identity and doing so through a new popular and inclusive narrative, according to the vocation of the novel form.
+I was driven by the belief that, after the historical fall of the anti-fascist prejudice, a novel about Mussolini was possible and, therefore, necessary precisely to renew the reasons for anti-fascism."